mcneel/developer.rhino3d.com/_guide_topics/rhinopython/your-first-python-script-in-grasshopper.md

 ---
 title: Your First Python Script in Grasshopper
-description: This manual is for Grasshopper users who would like to create their own custom scripts using Grasshopper for Rhino 5.
+description: This manual is for Grasshopper users who would like to create their own custom scripts using Grasshopper for Rhino.
 authors: ['Scott Davidson']
 author_contacts: ['scottd']
 sdk: ['RhinoPython']